 In the tech world, there’s a notion that has gained some traction in recent years: it’s that titles are meaningless, and what really matters is the job we do.
 While there’s a nice sentiment behind that mantra, I’ve seen it lead to confusion at the highest levels of organizations as it pertains to the division of responsibilities between different roles – and that, I would argue, really is important.

-Two of the more oft-interchanged titles are CTO and VP of Engineering (VPE).
+Two of the more oft-interchanged titles are Chief Technology Officer (CTO) and Vice President of Engineering (VPE).
 The common knowledge floating around is that a CTO is the company’s technical visionary, while the VPE is more operational, focusing on executing and delivering software.
 In both roles, the first job is to be a leader, whether that means leading on what to build, how to work, what has value for the company, etc. But there are nuances to the differentiation between these roles and the functional areas they need to perform for the company at different stages.
 As you think about your strengths, which is a better fit for you?

-In most companies, CTOs are indeed the company’s technical visionaries, and in many cases they are founding members – fully invested in the vision of the product and how it will meet customers’ needs.
+In most companies, CTOs are indeed the company’s technical visionaries, and in many cases, they are founding members – fully invested in the vision of the product and how it will meet customers’ needs.
 But the responsibilities of the CTO do not end there.
-They should have a deep understanding of the market, competition and tangential products in the space, and the latest developments in technologies that they can be using to build the next great solution.
+They should have a deep understanding of the market, competition, and tangential products in the space, and the latest developments in technologies that they can be used to build the next great solution.
 Their primary role is innovation, and often that is paired with thought leadership and evangelizing their vision both internally and externally.
-Thus, CTOs are not only responsible for the technical direction of the product, but also for understanding the direction and needs of the business and therefore setting priorities and fostering strategic alignment across engineering, product, and go-to-market teams.
+Thus, CTOs are not only responsible for the technical direction of the product, but also for understanding the direction and needs of the business and therefore setting priorities and aligning key business objectives across engineering, products, and go-to-market teams.

 Once a company grows to the size where they have both a CTO and VPE, the CTO is usually no longer responsible for leading teams of engineers and has handed that responsibility to the VPE.
 They may manage a smaller team of architects, tech leads, or engineering management, and while they usually have no or little direct line to development teams, they are often heavily influential on the culture of technical teams.

-So who leads the sometimes large teams of engineers and engineering managers to actually build and deliver quality software?
-These are the responsibilities most often ascribed to Vice Presidents of Engineering.
-The job of a VPE is to make the engineering organization successful, and everything that comes with that goal.
+The job of a Vice President of Engineering (VPE) is to make the engineering organization successful, and everything that comes with that goal.
+The responsibilities often ascribed to the VPE include leading the sometimes large teams of engineers and engineering managers to actually build and deliver quality software.
 That means VPEs should be great managers, strategic builders of teams (and usually good at recruiting too), good communicators, and yes, good engineers themselves.

 Why Size (and stage) Matters